Hi-Baillie/Chip-8/README.md

 # Chip-8-Interpreter
 "CHIP-8 is a programming language and virtual machine (VM) that was created in the 1970s.
 It was initially designed for the COSMAC VIP and Telmac 1800 8-bit microcomputers to make game development easier.
-The CHIP-8 VM was not tied to any specific hardware architecture, allowing it to be implemented on various platforms.
+The CHIP-8 VM was not tied to any specific hardware architecture, allowing it to be implemented on various platforms."
-I initially faced uncertainty regarding the entry point for delving into game emulation."

 # Goal
 My goal was to create a Nintendo DS emulator due to nostalgia but after advice from others,